farm-ng/amiga-dev-kit/website/docs/hardware/charging.md

 ## Batteries

 Your Amiga use two batteries, typically inside forks A and B, but it can be changed.
-Verify at your Amiga where the battery mount plates are.
+Verify on your Amiga where the battery mount plates are.
 The specifications for each battery are:

 |Parameters| Values|
 |---|---|